Today, I have a quiz for you. This quiz is about a unique creature.

 You will also learn how it relates to prayer beads.

 - First, it can fly for an extended period without flapping its wing, just like an aeroplane.
 When an eagle flies, it flaps its wing.
 When this creature flies, it rarely flaps.

-This create was named after a mountain in India, where Buddha preached many lessons to his disciples.
+There was a mountain in India was named after this creature.Once upon a time, on top of this mountain, Buddha preached many lessons to his disciples.
 Here is the sign view of that mountain

-That is called predator and prey relationship.
+Eat or be eaten, that is a predator and prey relationship.
 A predator is an organism that eats another organism.
 The prey is the organism which the predator eats (New England Complex System Institute N.A

 - In the law of nature, especially with animals, they either kill for food or be killed for other creatures' food.
 This creature does NOT kill for food.
 It does not get killed either, to become food.
 Killing is NOT its nature.

 - It is NOT a herbivore either (animals that eat on plants).
 It lives outside a typical food chain.

 - It helps the environment: to "clean up" the death.
 It is a scavenger.

 - Without death, it would not exist.